 A U.C.
 San Francisco study has revealed that young adults who deeply believe that the tobacco industry is composed of low-down, degenerate, gutless, slimy, watermelon-fucking sons of bitches are far less likely to smoke than their colleagues with less malevolent feelings toward Big Tobacco.

--- give ammo to those who'd like to see Big Tobacco targeted as a bunch of heartless bastards in advocacy commercials and pamphlets -- instead of the traditional approach that merely emphasizes cigarette-smoking will lead to your slow and painful death.
+The findings — published this month in the American Journal of Preventative Medicine — give ammo to those who'd like to see Big Tobacco targeted as a bunch of heartless bastards in advocacy commercials and pamphlets — instead of the traditional approach that merely emphasizes cigarette-smoking will lead to your slow and painful death.